pandyachandni/Final-Project/README.md

 We used a supervised machine learning algorithm to classify each city's safety based on their calculated crime index and associated crime statistics.
 We used a `logistic regression model` because it is the go-to method for binary classfication problems and is a model that is simple to implement, interpret, and efficient to train.
 This model will analyze the available data, and when presented a new sample, mathematically determine its probability of belonging to a class.
 If the probability is above a certain cutoff point, the sample is assigned to that class.
 If the probability is less than the cutoff point, the sample is assigned to the other class.

-Our datasets contained the names of each city in North Carolina, their respective population, and annual totals of a list of non-violent and violent crimes. (see list below)
+Our datasets contained the names of each city in North Carolina, their respective population, and annual totals of different types of crime (see list below)

   * Violent Crimes
     * Murder and non-negligent manslaughter